iabdwahab/iabdwahab/README.md

 - CSS.
 - JavaScript.

-I'm not focusing on strengthening my fundamentals of the web technologies. 💪
+I'm now focusing on strengthening my fundamentals of the web technologies. 💪